-At its most basic level, ROE compares the profit a company earns relative to the company’s shareholder equity value.
+At its most basic level, ROE compares the profit a company earns against the company’s shareholder equity value.
 Shareholder equity is calculated by subtracting a company’s liabilities from its total assets.
-When profits rise, that raises a company’s ROE.
+When profits rise, a company's ROE rises.
 The roughly 11% ROE being generated by the banking industry today is sustainable, in our view, and we think it can grow in the years ahead.

 As for the sustainability of the current level of banks’ ROE, the key factor to consider is the credit environment.
 Happily for banks and their investors, the credit environment is currently benign.
-We believe it should remain so for some time to come given our outlook for continued steady growth (albeit at a slower rate than 2018) in the U.S. economy.
+We believe it should remain so for some time to come, given our outlook for continued steady growth (albeit at a slower rate than 2018) in the U.S. economy.
 We also think it’s likely to remain solid in light of the vastly more robust credit underwriting standards and risk management practices that have been in place in the post-financial crisis era.
-Additionally, capital levels in the banking industry are at all-time highs today, with the Federal Deposit Insurance Corporation (FDIC) Chairman Jelena McWilliams recently declaring that banks are “superbly well capitalized.”³ This fortress-like nature of bank balance sheets also signals that higher bank profits and ROE are not simply being driven by increased leverage.
+Additionally, capital levels in the banking industry are at all-time highs today, with FDIC Chairman Jelena McWilliams recently declaring that banks are “superbly well capitalized.”³ This fortress-like nature of bank balance sheets also signals that higher bank profits and ROE aren't simply being driven by increased leverage.

 The growth outlook for banks’ ROE is also bright.
 Currently, the industry is drawing support from several tailwinds that should lead to improved returns over the next few years.
 First, the normalization of interest rates has improved bank net interest margins and, correspondingly, bank profitability.
-This trend should persist even if the U.S. Federal Reserve slows its rate-tightening pattern in 2019 as we anticipate.
-Second, as the economy continues to expand, that will support continued loan growth and solid earnings for banks.
-Finally, we expect to see continued positive operating leverage in the industry due to the benefits of regulatory reform and technological advances.
-Further, we believe the long-term trend of industry consolidation remains intact.
+This trend should persist even if the U.S. Federal Reserve slows its rate-tightening pattern in 2019, as we anticipate.
+Second, as the economy continues to expand, it will support continued loan growth and solid earnings for banks.
+Finally, we expect to see continued positive operating leverage in the industry due to the benefits of regulatory reform and technological advances; further, we believe the long-term trend of industry consolidation remains intact.